scala/scala3/docs/docs/reference/contextual/import-implied.md

  3. In some version after 3.1, an old-style implicits accessed implicitly through a normal import will give a compiler error.

-Thr rules mean that library users can use `import implied` to access old-style implicits in Scala 3.0, and will be gently nudged and then forced to do so in later versions.
+These rules mean that library users can use `import implied` to access old-style implicits in Scala 3.0, and will be gently nudged and then forced to do so in later versions.
 Libraries can then switch to implied instances once their user base has migrated.